HengLan/LaSOT_Evaluation_Toolkit/README.md

 ## Notification (Downloading dataset and tracking results)

-Please use the following links to download dataset:
+Please use the following links to download dataset (OneDrive is recommended):

 Download LaSOT in the conference version